 This isn’t much of a reason either, and it conveniently excludes the well-read apologists and scholars who do give evidence for Christianity’s truth to their children.

 12. The Holocaust

 This is a repeat of question 2 on the argument of evil, so we needn’t address this again.

 13. The proof people often give relies on their personal experiences — they felt God.
 God spoke to them.
 They just *know* God exists.
 It’s the sort of proof we’d never take seriously if it were applied anywhere else.

-I agree with Hemant here.
+I agree with Mehta here.
 Subjective experience isn’t solid evidence for Christianity.
 That’s not to say it should be ignored, but rather than seeing it as conclusive evidence itself, it should be seen as supportive proof for what’s already established: the truth of the Resurrection.
-However, I have to fault Hemant for his purpose in bringing it up.
+However, I have to fault Mehta for bringing it up.
 It does no good to use a strawman as an argument to stop believing in God.

 14. Too many of God’s followers, using Bible verses to support their actions, have made life worse for other people.